PokemonGoers/PredictPokemon-2/README.md

 ```

 ###### Feature source
-The config contains several feature sources, which can contains everal features.
+The config contains several feature sources, which can contain several features.
 A feature source needs to specify:
 - the relative `path` to the corresponding .js file
 - an arbitrary `name`